Buhrietoe/brood/README.md

 Brood
 =====

-Brood is a ceph web management dashboard.

-Development
+Brood is a web management dashboard that makes running ceph with OpenShift easy.
+Brood aims to make the day to day tasks of managing ceph with OpenShift as easy as possible through a clean web interface.

+Cli usage
 -----

-Run the **dev.sh** script to develop on brood.
-It will ensure you have required dependencies, build the UI, and go run brood.
+  	brood server
+  	brood --config <config> server brood --help brood --version

 Configuration
 -----